Debbie Dingell's Big Idea: Dethrone Iowa, New Hampshire as first presidential primary states

 Q: What would need to happen within the Democratic Party to get this done in time for the 2024 election?

-Dingell: After the presidential election -- some states are already doing it -- but you'll get your new DNC.
+Dingell: After the presidential election you'll get your new DNC.
 We are likely to have a new DNC chair.
 I don't know what Tom Perez's plans are.
 The rules committee will get appointed and who's on that rules committee is really going to matter.
 It's going to take state delegations like ours in Michigan.
 I've already spoken to many people in the Michigan delegation that we need to be strong.
 You have to have a backbone.
 New Hampshire and Iowa have backbones.
 Well so do we.

 Q: Looking back, do you think any of the outcomes of past election cycles would have been different if Iowa and New Hampshire hadn't been these kickoff states?